argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/pytorch.md

 PyTorch is compatible with scaling up to multiple GPUs per node, and across multiple nodes.
 Good scaling performance has been seen up to the entire Polaris system, > 2048 GPUs.
 Good performance with PyTorch has been seen with both DDP and Horovod.
 For details, please see the [Horovod documentation](https://horovod.readthedocs.io/en/stable/pytorch.html) or the [Distributed Data Parallel documentation](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
 Some Polaris-specific details that may be helpful to you:

+--8<-- [start:scalingsetup]
-1. CPU affinity and NCCL settings can improve scaling performance, particularly at the largest scales.
-In particular, we encourage users to try their scaling measurements with the following settings:
- - Manually set the CPU affinity via mpiexec, such as with `--cpu-bind verbose,list:0,8,16,24
+1. CPU affinity can improve performance, particularly for data loading process.
+In particular, we encourage users to try their scaling measurements by manually setting the CPU affinity via mpiexec, such as with `--cpu-bind verbose,list:0,8,16,24` or `--cpu-bind depth -d 16`.

- - We have also included the following optimal NCCL setting in the conda module.
-Please see
-    ```bash
-    export NCCL_NET_GDR_LEVEL=PHB
-    export NCCL_CROSS_NIC=1
-    export NCCL_COLLNET_ENABLE=1
-    export NCCL_NET="AWS Libfabric"
-    export LD_LIBRARY_PATH=/soft/libraries/aws-ofi-nccl/v1.9.1-aws/lib:$LD_LIBRARY_PATH
-    export LD_LIBRARY_PATH=/soft/libraries/hwloc/lib/:$LD_LIBRARY_PATH
-    export FI_CXI_DISABLE_HOST_REGISTER=1
-    export FI_MR_CACHE_MONITOR=userfaultfd
-    export FI_CXI_DEFAULT_CQ_SIZE=131072
-    ```
-    Users do not have to set the above environment variables anymore.
-Also, we do not suggest to modify any of those environment variables.
-For more info on NCCL, please see [NCCL](../../applications-and-libraries/libraries/nccl.md)
+2. NCCL settings:
+--8<-- "./docs/polaris/applications-and-libraries/libraries/nccl.md:ncclenv"

-2. Horovod and DDP work best when you limit the visible devices to only one GPU.
+3. CUDA device setting: it works best when you limit the visible devices to only one GPU.
 Note that if you import `mpi4py` or `horovod`, and then do something like `os.environ["CUDA_VISIBLE_DEVICES"] = hvd.local_rank()`, it may not actually work!
 You must set the `CUDA_VISIBLE_DEVICES` environment variable prior to doing `MPI.COMM_WORLD.init()`, which is done in `horovod.init()` as well as implicitly in `from mpi4py import MPI`.
 On Polaris specifically, you can use the environment variable `PMI_LOCAL_RANK` (as well as `PMI_LOCAL_SIZE`) to learn information about the node-local MPI ranks.
+--8<-- [end:scalingsetup]

 ### DeepSpeed